lparolin/academic-kickstart/content/en/publication/modeling_for_vfm/index.md

 publication_short: ""

 # Abstract and optional shortened version.
-abstract: "It is described a method for determining a blockage of a sensor of a plurality of sensors of an ego vehicle, the method comprising: determining an prior blockage probability of the sensor of the plurality of sensors; receiving sensor data of the sensor of the plurality of sensors; determining a performance of the sensor based on the received sensor data; calculating an posterior blockage probability based on the prior blockage probability of the sensor and the performance of the sensor; and determining the blockage of the sensors using the calculated posterior blockage probability."
+abstract: "A method of operating a hydrocarbon extraction field with the aid of a computer includes programming the computer with a virtual flow meter model.
+The model may be written with a notation that represents at least one of mass flow, temperature and pressure at extremities of a plurality of pressure loss elements (PLEs).
+The PLEs may include a plurality of wells located in the hydrocarbon extraction field.
+The method may further include the computer estimating, with use of the model, respective mass flow rates from a plurality of the wells.
+The method may further include controlling elements of the hydrocarbon extraction field based at least in part on the estimated mass flow rates."
 abstract_short: ""

 # Featured image thumbnail (optional)
 image_preview: ""

 # Is this a selected publication? (true/false)
-selected: false
+selected: true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.